Synchronizability of Communicating Finite State Machines is not Decidable: Extensions and Related Works

-Finally, a notion close to existential boundedness has been recently proved decidable for mailbox communications.
-In~\cite{Bouajjani-el-al-CAV-2018}, the authors define the notion of $k$-synchronous systems: a system $\system$ of machines communicating with mailboxes is $k$-synchronous if for all $\trace\in\traces{k}{\system}$, there are $\trace_1,\ldots,\trace_n$ such that \begin{itemize} \item $\trace\causalequiv\trace_1\cdots\trace_n$, \item for all $i=1,\ldots,n$ $\trace_i$ contains at mots $k$ send actions, and \item every send action of $\trace_i$ that is unmatched within $\trace_i$ remains unmatched for ever, and further sends on this mailbox will be allowed up to a limit of $k$ unmatched sends \end{itemize} Therefore $k$-synchronous systems are existentially $k$-bounded.
-On the other hand, the classes of $k$-synchronous systems and the one of synchronizable systems are incomparable.
+Finally, following the work of Lipton on reduction~\cite{Lipton75}, there has been recently a lot of interest on the verification of FIFO systems on the idea of grouping communications in closed rounds~\cite{Chaouch-SaadCM09,KraglQH18}, in particular to abstract a round of communications as a single operation.
+In~\cite{Bouajjani-el-al-CAV-2018}, the authors define the notion of $k$-synchronous systems: a system $\system$ of machines communicating with mailboxes is $k$-synchronous if for all $\trace\in\traces{k}{\system}$, there are $\trace_1,\ldots,\trace_n$ such that \begin{itemize} \item $\trace\causalequiv\trace_1\cdots\trace_n$, \item for all $i=1,\ldots,n$ $\trace_i$ contains at mots $k$ send actions, and \item every message received in $\trace_i$ has been sent in $\trace_i$ \end{itemize} The classes of $k$-synchronous systems, of existentially $k$ bounded systems, and the one of synchronizable systems are incomparable, although they share very similar ideas.